trosendal/shiny/Readme.md

 http://www.rstudio.com/shiny/server/install-opensource

-* I have tried this and succefully deployed the samplesize calculator example above.
+* I have tried this and successfully deployed the samplesize calculator example above.
 This was done on a machine with linux Mint, using NGINX as a front end proxy that redirects port 80 traffic to the shiny server.
 To deploy